ibexa/documentation-developer/docs/guide/templates.md

     If you are using the recommended .yaml files for configuration, here are the basic rules for this format:

-    The configuration is based on pairs of a key and its value, separated by a colon, presented in the following form: key: value.
-The value of the key may contain further keys, with their values containing further keys, and so on.
-This hierarchy is marked using indentation – each level lower in the hierarchy must be indented in comparison with its parent.
+    - The configuration is based on pairs of a key and its value, separated by a colon, presented in the following form: `key: value`.
+    - The value of the key may contain further keys, with their values containing further keys, and so on.
+    - This hierarchy is marked using indentation – each level lower in the hierarchy must be indented in comparison with its parent.

 A short configuration file can look like this: